JesseMckinzie/filepattern-1/README.md

 img_r00{r:d}_c00{c:d}_{t:c+}.tif
 ```

-Note that the `infer_pattern` method is also included in `VectorPattern` and `StringPattern` to guess the patterns from stitching vectors and text files, respectively.
+Note that the ``infer_pattern`` can also guess the patterns from stitching vectors and text files when a path to a text file is passed, rather than a path to a directory.

-To retrieve the matched files, an iterator is called on the `FilePattern` object, as shown below.
-A user specified custom pattern, such as the one below, or the guessed pattern can be
-as input in the constructor.
+To retrieve files from a directory that match the ``filepattern``, an iterator is called on the `FilePattern` object, as shown below.
+A user specified custom pattern, such as the one below, or the guessed pattern can beas input in the constructor.

 ```python
 from pattern import FilePattern as fp